 Full time

 Wagstaff Description: Wagstaff manufactures equipment for aluminum producers, who process formed aluminum into parts and products you use every day.
-Pay: $26-$35 per hour, depending on experience As an employee of Wagstaff, youll enjoy: Paid non-working holidays Monthly, site-wide BBQs Up to 8% retirement contribution Annual bonus program 1200 Sqft onsite gym, accessible 24/hrs a day Family friendly, company-wide events To review our full benefits summary, please visit Want to learn more about Wagstaff?
+Schedule: Monday - Friday, 8 Hour Shifts Pay: $81,0000 - $130,000 Salary As an employee of Wagstaff, you'll enjoy: Paid non-working holidays Monthly, site-wide BBQs Up to 8% retirement contribution Annual bonus program 1200 Sqft onsite gym, accessible 24/hrs a day Family-friendly, company-wide events To view our full benefits summary, please visit Want to learn more about Wagstaff?
 Join us for a virtual tour!
-Job Summary Assists with the development, implementation and consistent application of Wagstaffs metrology program in collaboration with other departments throughout the production stream from design through manufacturing and inspection.
-Administers the consistent application of metrological concepts as defined in the ASME Y14.5 Dimension and Tolerancing standard.
-Work as a member of the Manufacturing Engineering team and in collaboration with Quality Assurance to develop design, manufacturing, inspection & calibration standards and methods associated with geometric form specifications (GD&T).
-Primary Job Responsibilities Assists with the development and maintenance of Wagstaffs metrology program Administers the implementation of the metrology program through the entire production stream including design, manufacturing, and inspection.
-Identifies sources of error contributing to uncertainty of results to determine reliability of measurement processes in quantitative terms.
-Redesigns or adjusts measurement processes as needed to minimize errors.
-Specifies measurement instrumentation needed to ensure effective inspections.
-Assists with developing calibration methods and techniques based on principles of measurement science, technical analysis of measurement problems, and accuracy and precision requirements.
-Mentors and trains other employees to enhance CMM skills Communicates with engineering, manufacturing, quality assurance, and laboratory personnel in design, implementation, evaluation, and revision of geometric dimensions and tolerances.
-Advises others on methods of resolving measurement problems Responsible for writing, maintaining, and updating calibration documentation and inspection records.
-Abide by company policies In order to achieve business objectives, work weeks in excess of 40 hours may be required Assist in developing and providing training for Quality Assurance programs and processes Assist in statistical studies and analysis Other duties as assigned Requirements: Associate's Degree in Quality, Engineering, Mathematics, or equivalent experience Minimum of 4 years of experience in using CMM or PCMM equipment Preferred experience with Laser Tracker or Laser Scanning equipment Thorough understanding of Dimension and Tolerancing standard ASME Y14.5 Experience with PolyWorks inspection software Formal training, or equivalent knowledge and skills, in gauging and inspection methodology Effective verbal and written communication skills Ability to make effective decisions and presentations on complex manufacturing and inspection topics to technicians, engineers, managers, customers & suppliers.
-Working Environment While performing the duties of this job, work is performed primarily in an adequately lit, well ventilated, climate controlled general office environment.
+Job Summary Primary duties consist of the application of electrical and/or mechanical engineering knowledge to the unique set of circumstances at each customer location, including but not limited to reviewing technical proposal content, creating proposal drawings, and developing project specifications for optimal utilization of Wagstaff supplied equipment.
+Job Responsibilities Review technical proposal content Create proposal drawings as required Provide preliminary conceptual design drawings for proposals Develop proposal/project List of Deliverables and specifications Develop and maintain proposal product input forms Obtain site design requirements such as interfaces, process specifications, and other information for sales orders Transfer clear, complete scope of supply specifications with preliminary conceptual design drawings to engineering department for sales orders requiring design engineering Periodic domestic and international travel required depending upon customer and company business needs Assist in development of new and standard products, product variations, and systems Create and maintain product definition documents Produce product analysis studies Actively participate in final sales order contract negotiations Abide by company policies In order to achieve business objectives, work weeks in excess of 40 hours may be required Addional duties consist of the application of basic electrical or mechanical engineering knowledge related to Wagstaff supplied equipment Other duties as assigned Requirements: Bachelor of Science degree in Mechanical Engineering, Electrical Engineering or related Engineering field required Minimum 6 years of aluminum industry experience Technical knowledge of aluminum cast house equipment and processes Experience using computer automated design and applicable business software Demonstrated customer relations capability Experience in industrial capital project management Excellent communication and interpersonal skills within diverse populations Must work independently, without supervision, exercising discretion and judgment Working Environment While performing the duties of this job on Wagstaff premises, work is performed primarily in an adequately lit, well ventilated, climate controlled general office environment.
 Close computer work is regularly required.
 The work usually involves minimal physical exertion.
 The noise level in the general office environment is usually moderate.
 This job may require occasional or more frequent interaction with employees on the manufacturing shop floor.
 While on the shop floor, the employee may be exposed to fumes, airborne particles, toxic or caustic chemicals, risks of moving equipment and parts, and other risks associated with a manufacturing environment.
-Because of this environment and associated risks, coordination with shop floor managers/employees may be necessary before entering the shop floor and use of job appropriate personal protective equipment and clothing is required on the shop floor.
+Because of this environment and associated risks, coordination with shop floor managers/employees may be necessary before entering the shop floor, and use of job appropriate personal protective equipment and clothing is required on the shop floor.
 The noise level on the shop floor is often loud.
+This job may also require occasional or more frequent travel to and work at customer sites.
+While at customer sites, the employee may be exposed to fumes, airborne particles, toxic or caustic chemicals, risks of moving equipment and parts, and other risks associated with a construction and/or manufacturing environment.
+Because of this environment and associated risks, coordination with customer managers/employees may be necessary before entering the customer site, and use of job appropriate personal protective equipment and clothing is required at customer sites.
+The noise level at customer sites is often loud.
 Employment at Wagstaff is dependent on successfully passing a company-paid drug screening and background check upon hire.
 Benefits eligibility is subject to the terms and conditions of the applicable policies, plans and programs of Wagstaff.
 Wagstaff is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, pregnancy, genetic information, disability, status as a protected veteran, or any other protected category under applicable federal, state, and local laws.
-PM22 PIe6f0c8751a7d-3760
+PM22 Compensation details: 00 Yearly Salary PIfd4713aadd09-6007

 Full time